fibricheck/javascript-sdk/examples.md

 ## First time authentication to save token/tokenSecret

-You can use your email/password combination initially to retrieve an OAth1 token/secret combination which you can use on to reauthenticate when reloading the application.
+You can use your email/password combination initially to retrieve an OAuth1 token/secret combination which you can use on to reauthenticate when reloading the application.
+In this example `@react-native-async-storage/async-storage` is used, but you can use any persistent storage system.

 ```typescript
 import AsyncStorage from '@react-native-async-storage/async-storage';